-- A. "Differing Site Conditions" are defined as concealed or latent physical conditions at the Site that (i) materially differ from the conditions reasonably assumed to exist based on the information contained in the RFP, this Agreement and its Exhibits; or (ii) are of an unusual nature, differing materially from the conditions ordinarily encountered and generally recognized as inherent in the work.
-For this project, any naturally occurring subsurface soil conditions or other naturally occurring geotechnical conditions WILL NOT be considered a "Differing Site Condition".
+- A. "Differing Site Conditions" are defined as concealed or latent physical conditions at the Site that (i) materially differ from the conditions reasonably assumed to exist based on the information identified contained-in the RFP, this Agreement and its Exhibits (Type 1); or (ii) are of an unusual nature, differing materially from the conditions ordinarily encountered and generally recognized as inherent in the work (Type 2).
+For this project, Type 1 is the responsibility of the CONTRACTOR and no additional time or cost will be allowed.

+any naturally occurring subsurface soil conditions or other naturally occurring geotechnical conditions WILL NOT be considered a "Differing Site Condition".
 CONTRACTOR is responsible for all costs associated with all naturally occurring subsurface soil and geotechnical conditions encountered during the Project.
-SCDOT makes no warranties, expressed or implied, as to the completeness or correctness of the subsurface soil or geotechnical condition information provided under this Agreement and the CONTRACTOR shall use his own judgement in evaluating the nature of the subsurface conditions. - B. Upon encountering a Differing Site Condition, CONTRACTOR shall provide prompt written notice to SCDOT of such condition, which notice shall not be later than twenty (20) days after such condition has been encountered.
-CONTRACTOR shall provide such notice before the Differing Site Condition has been substantially disturbed or altered and before any work is performed.

-C. Upon written notification, SCDOT will investigate the conditions and if it is determined that the conditions differ materially and cause an increase or decrease in the cost or time required for performance of the work, the Contract will be adjusted.
+SCDOT makes no warranties, expressed or implied, as to the completeness or correctness of the subsurface soil or geotechnical condition information provided under this Agreement and the CONTRACTOR shall use his own judgement in evaluating the nature of the subsurface conditions. - B. Upon encountering a Type 2 Differing Site Condition, CONTRACTOR shall provide prompt written notice to SCDOT of such condition, which notice shall not be later than twenty (20)-days after such condition has been encountered.
+CONTRACTOR shall provide such notice before the Type 2 Differing Site Condition has been substantially disturbed or altered and before any work is performed. - C. Upon written notification, SCDOT will investigate the conditions and if it is determined that the conditions differ materially and cause an increase or decrease in the cost or time required for performance of the work, the Contract will be adjusted.
 No contract adjustment that results in a benefit to CONTRACTOR will be allowed unless CONTRACTOR has provided the required written notice.